Israel prepares to demolish home of Palestinian gunman

 Israeli police released footage of Israeli army engineers welding metal plates over the windows of the home of the first shooter and welding the front door shut.

-Police said the attacker, identified as 21-year-old east Jerusalem man Khairy Alqam, was killed in a shootout with officers Friday night after fleeing the scene in the predominantly ultra-Orthodox east Jerusalem settlement of Neve Yaakov.
+Police said the attacker, identified as 21-year-old Khairy Alqam, was killed in a shootout with officers Friday night after fleeing the scene in the predominantly ultra-Orthodox east Jerusalem settlement of Neve Yaakov.

 Relatives said Alqam's grandfather was killed in a 1998 stabbing in Jerusalem.
 The killing remains unsolved, but a Jewish extremist was arrested in 2010 in connection with a string of attacks on Palestinians.
 He was released and charges were not pressed.